* Wal-Mart profit falls as severe winter deters shoppers

 * Wal-Mart Stores Inc reported a 5 percent fall in quarterly profit as severe winter weather hurt comparable sales in the United States.
 The stock was down 3 percent in premarket trade.

-* Kohl's Corp shares also fell 3 percent in premarket trade after the specialty department retailer reported weaker-than-expected first-quarter results.
+* Kohl's Corp shares fell 2 percent in premarket trade following the company's earnings results.

 * Federal Reserve Chair Janet Yellen is due to deliver a speech on Thursday evening at a Small Business Administration event in Washington.

-* The Dow and S&P 500 retreated from recent record highs on Wednesday as small caps resumed their selloff and consumer discretionary shares lagged.
+* U.S. stocks fell on Wednesday, with the Dow and S&P 500 retreating from recent record highs, as small caps resumed their sell-off and consumer discretionary shares lagged.

-* Shares of Cisco Systems Inc were up 6.5 percent in premarket trade.
-The network equipment maker posted a shallower-than-expected 5.5 percent drop in quarterly revenue.
+* Shares of Cisco Systems Inc could be in the spotlight after the network equipment maker posted a shallower-than-expected 5.5 percent drop in quarterly revenue.
+The stock was up 6.5 percent in premarket trade.
+(Reporting by Angela Moon; Editing by Chizu Nomiyama)